dev-wd/dev-wd.github.io/_swift/2019-11-24-tableview-rxswift-example.md

 'BehaviorRelay' is a subject that requires an initial value and emits its current value to new subscribers

-It support initaial value, and can be easily bind to tableview.
+It supports an initial value, and can be easily bind to tableview.
 Initial value will support tableview data.

 Since TableView IBOutlet supports custom tableview size, I usually don't use 'UITableViewController'.